Classmaterial-Kruess/UIB-fullpage-positioning/Readme.md

 # FUIB-Fullpage-Position

-Let's take advantage of positioning and Flexbox to recreate the reference image below -
+The task is to recreate the reference image.
+Try to recreate the website as best you can using what you have learned so far and through your own research.
+You are also welcome to ask your teachers ;)-

 ![The overview](./images/desktop.png "The general overview")

-## Keep in Mind

-- The hero section at the top of the page should use the `header.jpg` image supplied in the `images` folder.
-- Use semantic tags i.e. `<header>`, `<nav>` etc.
-- The **HOME** button is always in the same position, as shown in the online version.
-- `::before` and `::after` pseudo elements should be used to create the four dots in the main section ;)
-- For the three cards at the bottom change their `z-index` on `:hover`
+## Indeas and Tipps

+- Avoid information like 100vw 100svw 100lvw!!!
+- Use sematic elements where possible.
+- Use the position property only where necessary!
+- Build auxiliary containers to make it easier to align elements
+- There is more than one way to recreate the website, so there is no right solution!

 ## Tasks
 **try to rebuild the page like the example image**

-1. Create the image at the to as near as you can to the original image
+1. Try to align the top image as accurately as possible, as in the preview image, and position the lettering in the middle
-2. postion the text at the middel of the image
+2. The navigation bar should always be visible at the top of the page when scrolling.
-3. create the navigationbar the links sould have a hover effect
-4. Think about a way to find a way for the position of the middel line and the colored dots.
+3. Think about a structure for the next section.
+    - Create the 4 cards and the optical dividing line with the 4 colored dots
+    - Please note that there are different ways to implement this (the pseudo-elements ::before and ::after can be useful, but not a must!)
+4. The bottom colored cards should have a hover effect, which ensures that the card is completely visible and readable.

 ## Bonus

-1. The Navbar should always stay at the to if you are scrolling down
-2. Try to use a hover effect for the colored cards at the bottom.
-If you hover about one of the cards, the card should be in front to read the whole text.
+To jump to a specific point on a website by clicking on an element, you use a so-called bookmark jump.
+(Back to Top Button)

+1. Give the button in the footer a bookmark jump to jump back to the top of the page.
+2. Add another bookmark jump to the About button in the navbar to jump to the main part (the 4 cards with the 4 dots)
+3. Insert another bookmark jump in the home button to also jump back to the beginning of the page

 Good luck and have fun!